TatuLund/GridEditorColumnFix/README.md

 ## Release notes

+### Version 0.3.1
+- Improved the scroll position fix and fixed side effects

 ### Version 0.3.0
 - Added fix to Editor scroll position not correctly aligned with Grid when opening.
 See: https://github.com/vaadin/framework/issues/6994